Niger's president says that some presidential guard members are trying to move against him | Politics

 Niger's president said on Wednesday that elements of the presidential guard tried to move against him and that the army will attack if they don't back down.
 President Mohamed Bazoum's official account tweeted that some in the presidential guard engaged in an "anti-Republican demonstration" and tried in vain to obtain the support of the other security forces.

-The president and his family were doing well, but the army and the national guard were ready to attack if those involved didn't change their minds.
+The president and his family were doing well, but the army and the national guard were ready to attack if those involved didn't change their minds, the tweet said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)